TheRealCirothUngol/Mazing.cmd/README.md

-      Iterative Division - 'recursive' division in a FOR loop Eller's Algorithm  - simplest and fastest of them all Maze Solvers: always find the 1 solution to perfect mazes Don't Solve - only generate and rebuild mazes Wall Follow - left or right hand on wall, depth-first Dead Filler - remove dead-ends until path is revealed Path Finder - flood maze until exit found, retrace path
+      Iterative Division - 'recursive' division in a FOR loop Eller's Algorithm  - simplest and fastest of them all Maze Solvers: always find the 1 solution to perfect mazes Solve Off   - only generate and rebuild mazes Wall Follow - left or right hand on wall, depth-first Dead Filler - remove dead-ends until path is revealed Path Finder - flood maze until exit found, retrace path